LiveDuo/communities/.notes/design/showcase.md

 The project is currently in a working **beta** stage.
 This means that all core functionality of the project is expected to work but the current version is not extensively tested or audited.

 We welcome feedback on both the user experience and technical design of the project.
 Feel free to get in touch in the [Github](https://github.com/LiveDuo/communities/issues), on [Twitter](twitter.com/andreas_tzionis) or here in the forum.

-At this point we want to assess how different users see this idea that based on a different architecture and we either decentralize the parent canister or maintain it as an open source project.

 ### Links